GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 <br>[Learn more here](https://blog.mindorks.com/understanding-context-in-android-application-330913e32514) or [here](https://github.com/Kirchhoff-/Android-Interview-Questions/blob/master/Android/What's%20Context.md)

+* **When to call activity context OR application context?**
+`getApplicationContext()` is almost always wrong.
+[Ms. Hackborn](<https://stackoverflow.com/questions/5228160/what-exactly-does-using-the-application-context-mean/5228494#5228494>) (among others) have been very explicit that you *only* use `getApplicationContext()` when you know *why* you are using `getApplicationContext()` and only when you *need* to use `getApplicationContext()`.

+To be blunt, "some programmers" use `getApplicationContext()` (or `getBaseContext()`, to a lesser extent) because their Java experience is limited.
+They implement an inner class (e.g., an `OnClickListener` for a `Button` in an `Activity`) and need a `Context`.
+Rather than using `MyActivity.this` to get at the outer class' `this`, they use `getApplicationContext()` or `getBaseContext()` to get a `Context` object.

+You *only* use `getApplicationContext()` when you *know* you need a `Context` for something that may live longer than any other likely `Context` you have at your disposal.
+Scenarios include:

+    - Use `getApplicationContext()` if you need something tied to a `Context` that itself will have global scope.
+I use `getApplicationContext()`, for example, in `WakefulIntentService`, for the static `WakeLock` to be used for the service.
+Since that `WakeLock` is static, and I need a `Context` to get at `PowerManager` to create it, it is safest to use `getApplicationContext()`.

+    - Use `getApplicationContext()` when you bind to a `Service` from an `Activity`, if you wish to pass the `ServiceConnection` (i.e., the handle to the binding) between `Activity` instances via `onRetainNonConfigurationInstance()`.
+Android internally tracks bindings via these `ServiceConnections` and holds references to the `Contexts` that create the bindings.
+If you bind from the `Activity`, then the new `Activity` instance will have a reference to the `ServiceConnection` which has an implicit reference to the old `Activity`, and the old `Activity` cannot be garbage collected.

+Some developers use custom subclasses of `Application` for their own global data, which they retrieve via `getApplicationContext()`.
+That's certainly possible.
+I prefer static data members, if for no other reason than you can only have *one* custom `Application` object.
+I built one app using a custom `Application` object and found it to be painful.
+[Ms. Hackborn also agrees with this position](<https://stackoverflow.com/questions/3826905/singletons-vs-application-context-in-android/3827166#3827166>).

+Here are reasons why *not* to use `getApplicationContext()` wherever you go:

+    - It's not a complete `Context`, supporting everything that `Activity` does.
+Various things you will try to do with this `Context` will fail, [mostly related to the GUI](<http://groups.google.com/group/android-developers/browse_thread/thread/7a648edddccf6f7d>).

+    - It can create memory leaks, if the `Context` from `getApplicationContext()` holds onto something created by your calls on it that you don't clean up.
+With an `Activity`, if it holds onto something, once the `Activity` gets garbage collected, everything else flushes out too.
+The `Application` object remains for the lifetime of your process.

+Although in current Android Activity and Service implementations, `getApplication()` and `getApplicationContext()` return the same object, there is no guarantee that this will always be the case (for example, in a specific vendor implementation).

+So if you want the Application class you registered in the Manifest, you should **never** call `getApplicationContext()` and cast it to your application, because it may not be the application instance (which you obviously experienced with the test framework).

+Why does `getApplicationContext()` exist in the first place ?

+`getApplication()` is only available in the Activity class and the Service class, whereas `getApplicationContext()` is declared in the Context class.

+That actually means one thing : when writing code in a broadcast receiver, which is not a context but is given a context in its onReceive method, you can only call `getApplicationContext()`.
+Which also means that you are not guaranteed to have access to your application in a BroadcastReceiver.

 * **What is AndroidManifest.xml used for?
 Give examples of what kind of data you would add to it.**

     * The `AndroidManifest.xml` file contains information of your package, including components of the application such as activities, services, broadcast receivers, content providers etc. Responsibilities: